Mobile broadband usage guide: what can you get for your gigabyte?

 Instant messaging, social networking and surfing the web

-The reasons for the large range in usage calculations are many: if you're surfing basic websites, or chatting just with text on an instant messenger, your usage will be very low.
+Remember though that the sizes can vary depending on the content. if you're surfing basic websites, or chatting just with text on an instant messenger, your usage will be very low.

 However, many websites automatically load complex add-ons when you visit them, such as streaming audio/video and animations, while many people use social networking and instant messaging to exchange images, video clips etc. If you are visiting a lot of sites that download video clips automatically, you should also make sure you're aware of the amount of data use this can incur (see below).